 The UE active period (T1) comprises the time period during which UE is engaged in receiving or monitoring any downlink channel/signal.
 Otherwise, UE is considered to be in inactive period (T2).

-The CRS is transmitted over the part of the cell bandwidth where the UE reception is configured during at least N1 number of subframes immediately before the T1 time period, which are excluded for the inactive time periods T2.
+The CRS is transmitted over the part of the cell bandwidth where the UE reception is configured during at least N1 number of subframes immediately before and N2 number of subframes immediately after the T1 time period, which are excluded for the inactive time periods T2.
 The values of the parameters T1, T2 and N1 are specified for relevant requirements in their corresponding sections.

 For a UE that is not pre-provisioned with EARFCN and geographical information [1, 56],